Amalfa district, Lisbon Sticky post

 Polish Pączki with a Bavarian Twist

-Every now and then, a simple grocery-store discovery sends me down a delightful culinary rabbit hole.
-That’s exactly what happened when I spotted Polish Pączki at Aldi here in the US.
-These plump, glossy donuts — filled with jam and dusted with sugar — immediately caught my eye.
-They reminded me of the filled Krapfen I grew up with in Bavaria, yet they had their … Continue reading Polish Pączki with a Bavarian Twist
+Every now and then, a simple grocery store discovery sends me down a delightful culinary rabbit hole.
+That’s exactly what happened when I spotted a traditional Polish Donut named “Pączki“.
+These plump donuts, dusted with sugar and filled with jam, instantly caught my eye.
+They reminded me of the filled Krapfen I grew up with in Bavaria, yet they richer and have their own distinct … Continue reading Polish Donut “Pączki” with a Bavarian Twist